-- Opportunities to learn and grow: family literacy programs, quality out-of-school time programs and early childhood programs; - Safe neighborhoods to call home: sufficient state support for local law enforcement, juvenile justice, and prisoner re-entry programs; - Healthy lifestyles & environment: improving access to healthy foods, physical activity and recreation programs; and - Financially fit families: workforce development, curbing predatory lending, and increasing access to mainstream banking and financial services.
+- Opportunities to learn and grow: Family literacy programs, quality out-of-school time programs and early childhood programs. - Safe neighborhoods to call home: sufficient state support for local law enforcement, juvenile justice, and prisoner re-entry programs. - Healthy lifestyles & environment: improving access to healthy foods, physical activity and recreation programs. - Financially fit families: workforce development, curbing predatory lenders, and increasing access to low-cost bank accounts and mainstream financial services.

-VML supports approaches (such as the Virginia Grocery Incentive Fund) to provide financial and technical support for businesses to expand and ensure greater access to healthy food for residents of the state.
+VML supports approaches (such as the Virginia Grocery Incentive Fund as one example) to provide financial and technical support for businesses to help expand and ensure greater access to healthy food for residents of the state.